StuartEXR/test_technique_backend/README.md

  - Return lists filtered by town, status or spelling.
  - Delete, add and modify investments
  - Get a single / several investment(s) by id(s)
- - currency mapping - the frontend selects a language and receives the budget in the local currency
+ - currency mapping - the frontend selects a language and receives the budget in the local currency.
+Use the APIs here to get the data https://free.currencyconverterapi.com

 Pay attention to the HTTP methods and status codes you use!